 The Generations program is unaccredited (as is all homeschool curriculum).

-Generations strongly emphasize character training, and it is quite heavily based on the Bible.
+Generations strongly emphasize character training, which is quite heavily based on the Bible.

 BJU Press also has a strong biblical worldview but less of a focus on character training specifically.